microsoft/STL/README.md

 those features first the tests will begin passing unexpectedly for us and return `XPASS` results.
 In order to resolve this it is necessary to add a `PASS` entry to the `expected_results.txt` of the testsuite in question.

 The `UNSUPPORTED` result code means that the requirements for a test are not met and so it will not be run.
-Currently all tests which use the `/clr` or `/clr:pure` options are unsupported.
+Currently, all tests which use the `/clr` or `/clr:pure` options are unsupported.
 Also, the `/BE` option is unsupported for x86.

 The `SKIPPED` result code indicates that a given test was explicitly skipped by adding a `SKIPPED` entry to the